Combined Degree Programs

 Integrated Combined Degrees

-Wake Forest School of Medicine offers an MD/PhD combined degree program, as well as MD/MS programs.
-The MD/MS and MD/PhD are offered in conjunction with the Graduate School of Arts & Sciences.
+Wake Forest School of Medicine offers an MD/PhD combined degree program, as well as MD/MS and MD/MA programs.
+The combined degrees are offered in conjunction with the Graduate School of Arts & Sciences.

 The integrated MD/PhD program is a comprehensive 7-year program that provides students with rigorous training in both medicine and a basic science discipline.